sethherr/soulheart/README.md

 #### In a Rails app

-Soulheart is also a gem.
+Soulheart is a gem.
 Add it to your gemfile:

     gem 'soulheart'

-And then put this in your routes.rb -
+And then put this in your routes.rb

     require 'soulheart/server'
     mount Soulheart::Server => "/soulhearts"